 Consistent messaging ensures that customers understand what a brand stands for and what to expect.
 This could be as simple as delivery times, for example, and ensuring they are clearly communicated in the same way at each point on a brand website.
 Being consistent makes it easy for a potential customer to make a positive buying decision.
 But consistency also means your style and tone of communication doesn’t vary wildly.

 Not understanding the target audience, their wants, needs, and bug bears, could be detrimental to a brand.
 Without truly understanding the target audience, it’s simply impossible to effectively market to them.
 To ensure marketing campaigns are perfectly aligned to the target audience, get to know them.
 Carry out market research, survey existing customers, talk to potential new customers.
 Once a brand knows what makes their audience tick, it becomes 10 times easier to successfully market to them.

 Being fake isn’t attractive.
 In fact, trust was identified as the greatest hallmark of a great brand by our report.
 Being authentic means staying true to the brand’s purpose and using the brand’s values as the guiding principles informing all decisions.
 Of course, the brand’s purpose and values should also be an honest reflection of the brand.

 For example, don’t add CSR values to your brand manifesto because it sounds good and then not follow through.
 This is the kind of thing that turns customers off and demonstrates that the brand is simply paying lip service to a cause.
-It isn’t a good look.
+It’s a key marketing mistake to avoid, and just isn’t a good look.